 Going forward, the QMC will continue to meet on an annual basis to assess and review measure steward updates and Hospital Technical Contact suggested updates, as well as to provide recommendations to DOH on the inclusion and updates of QIP-NJ measures.
 DOH will take the QMC's recommendations into consideration as it works to finalize future years of QIP-NJ and will denote any program modifications in the Databook as well as highlight through normal communication channels.

-The following chart provides more detailed information on the number of NJ acute care hospitals participating for MY1 in either one or both components of QIP-NJ, which focus on behavioral health (BH) and maternal health:
+There are 60 NJ acute care hospitals participating in MY2 of QIP-NJ, which runs from January 1, 2022, through December 31, 2022.
+The following chart provides more detailed information on the number of NJ acute care hospitals participating for MY2 in either one or both components of QIP-NJ, which focus on behavioral health (BH) and maternal health:

 |QIP-NJ Component(s)||Number of Hospitals|